mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 28 - Setters/readme.md

    def __init__(self, origin, destination, durationInSeconds):

       if destination == origin:
-       raise ValueError("Destination cannot be the same as origin")
+       raise ValueError("Destination can't be the same as origin")
       # single control point.
       # You only create valid phone calls
-      # and they remain valid since they cannot mutate
+      # and they remain valid since they can't mutate

       self._origin = origin
       self._destination = destination